apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 SPDIF
 -----

 Sony/Philips digital interface audio block.
-It is a stereo transciever that allows the processor to receive and transmit digital audio.
+It is a stereo transceiver that allows the processor to receive and transmit digital audio.
 Supported in i.MX RT1010 and higher.

 SPI